 Yoga & Foot Pain

 Several styles of yoga are popular in the United States, including Ashtanga, Vinyasa, Iyengar, Anusara, Kundalini and others.
-Those that include a vigorous sequence of linked poses called the Sun Salutation require stepping or jumping back and landing on the pads of the toes.
+Some yoga styles incorporate a vigorous sequence of linked poses called the Sun Salutation, which requires stepping or jumping back and landing on the pads of the toes.
 This action can create foot pain.
-You can reduce and eliminate foot pain, including changing the style of yoga practice you currently do.
+You can reduce and eliminate foot pain by changing your style of yoga.

 Transitional Movements Can Create Foot Pain

 An active sun salutation requires jumping back into a low pushup position in Four-Limbed Staff pose or Chaturanga Dandasana.
-From there, you transition from being on the pads of the toes to rolling over your toes, flattening the feet so only the tops of the feet touch the floor.
-These two transitions create the most obvious foot pain in most people.
-The shoes you wear much of the day constrict your feet and make you experience foot pain during yoga practice because you now ask your natural arches to bear the weight of your body instead of your shoes.
+From that point, you transition from the pads of the toes, rolling over your toes so only the tops of your feet touch the floor.
+These two transitions create the most foot pain in yoga practitioners.
+In addition, your shoes may constrict your feet, causing foot pain during yoga practice because your natural arches can't carry the weight of your body.
 Ashtanga, Vinyasa and many of the Power Yoga styles include the Sun Salutation.
 Iyengar and Kundalini do not.

 Heel Lifts Strengthen Muscles of Arch